 Throughout the process, long range plan materials will be available on our website, spcregion.org and at our offices.
-We will provide long range plan materials in additional languages as requested and in accordance with procedures for accommodating Limited English Proficient persons and persons with disabilities (see Section 3.2 and 3.3 for details).
+We will provide alternative formats of long range plan materials in additional languages as requested, and in accordance with procedures for accommodating persons with disabilities (see Section 3.2 and 3.3 for details).
 Section 4.1J describes public notices detailing how to access the materials and submit comments.